Important Information About COVID-19

 Do ISO plans cover treatment for COVID-19?

-All ISO plans provide coverage for sickness and injuries, including COVID-19.
-Any treatments that are medically necessary, meaning when you are sick or have COVID-19 symptoms, are eligible for coverage, according to your plan benefits.
+All ISO plans provide coverage for sicknesses and injuries, including COVID-19.
+Any treatments that are considered medically necessary, meaning when you are sick or have COVID-19 symptoms, are eligible for coverage according to your plan benefits.

-For information about your insurance plan, as well as the specifics of your coverage, you can refer to your policy’s brochure, pages 3-6.
+For information about your insurance plan, and the specifics of your coverage, you can refer to your policy’s brochure, pages 3-6.

 Do ISO plans cover testing for COVID-19?